 "Blood, blood components, and coagulation factors are safer today than they have ever been at any point in our lifetimes," Dr. Hendrickson says.

 Blood is obtained from recognized blood suppliers that follow national guidelines for donor screening and testing.
 All donated blood is tested for specific infections, including HIV and hepatitis, and many other diseases.

 Recently, the York Street and Saint Raphael hospital campuses have begun to introduce a new “pathogen-reduced” platelet product called Intercept.
 The Intercept product has been used in Europe for over 20 years, and the U.S. Food and Drug Administration (FDA) approved this pathogen reduction process two years ago.
-The Intercept platelets are generated from the same donor pool used to provide other platelet products, and are then treated in a special manner to decrease the likelihood of contamination or transfusion transmitted disease.
+The Intercept platelets are generated from the same donor pool used to provide other platelet products, and are then treated in a way that reduces the chance of contamination or disease.

 What are the most common reactions to a blood transfusion?

 The most common reactions to a blood transfusion are:

 - Allergic reactions: may include breaking out in a rash for hives

 - Febrile reactions: these may include fevers and chills